swarupd07/Probabilistic-Fraud-Detection-Risk-Scoring/README.md

 A simple ML project that predicts credit card fraud **as a probability**, then converts that probability into a business decision — **Allow, Manual Review, or Block** — using expected financial loss.

-Instead of a model that just says *Fraud* or *Not Fraud*, this project asks: **given the evidence, what is the probability this transaction is fraudulent?** That's Bayesian thinking — starting from a prior belief (fraud is rare) and updating it as evidence comes in.
+Instead of a model that just says *Fraud* or *Not Fraud*, this project asks: **given the evidence, what is the probability this transaction is fraudulent?**

 ---

-## Highlights
+## Key Concepts

-### Statistics Used
+### Statistics & Decision Theory
-- Probability
+- Probability Estimation
-- Conditional Probability (Implicitly)
+- Conditional Probability
-- Likelihood (Implicitly)
-- Class Imbalance
+- Class Imbalance Handling
-- Calibration
+- Probability Calibration
 - Expected Value
 - Cost-sensitive Decision Making